 Making changes to your website with VWO’s Visual Editor is the fulcrum of creating variations for your Testing and Rollouts campaigns.
 ‘Changes’ or ‘Modifications’ are a result of a combination of operation(s) that are performed on elements in a page.
 For example- you ‘move’ an element to ‘change its position’.
 Here, the operation is ‘move’, which results in a modification- its position on the page.

-The different operations in the Visual Editor gives you the power to perform most changes visually.
+The different operations in the Visual Editor give you the power to perform most changes visually.
 This translates to reduced dependency on writing custom code to achieve similar results.
-A wider scope of operations give you additional avenues by which you can achieve certain changes and improve how you use the Visual Editor.
+A wider scope of operations gives you additional avenues by which you can achieve certain changes and improve how you use the Visual Editor.
 Here are some new operations that are now possible:

-3. Select relative element: Making selections relative to an element was previously limited to parent elements.
-This has now been expanded to include selection of parent, child or sibling of any element.
-If you are finding a particular element tricky to select because it is not directly clickable, you can use these options instead.
+3. Select a relative element: Making selections relative to an element was previously limited to parent elements.
+This has now been expanded to include selection of parent, child, or sibling of any element.
+If you find a particular element tricky to select because it is not directly clickable, you can use these options instead.

-NOTE: All the parent elements across different levels are listed for a chosen element, while the list of child elements that are one level below the chosen element are displayed.
+NOTE: All the parent elements across different levels are listed for a chosen element, while the list of child elements that are one level below the chosen element is displayed.